pallavig702/Multimodal_LLM_LLaVaNext_Project/README.md

 This conversion depends on the Multimodal LLM (MLLMs) LLaVa-Next we used.
 It could be different for other MLLMs.<br />
 Run ConvertVideos_MOV_to_mp4.py

+### Step 5: Run the script to extract video understing from converted mp4.
+python <ADD name of the script>
+To check every step check same steps in jupyter notebook.
 ### Optional Steps (as per the GPU resource using)
 We used slurm for this project as we required HPC GPU clusters so we use sbatch <br />